MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

 </figure>

 ## IP Address and Port
 Each computer in a network has an identification number called an IP address, which is like the physical address of your house in a city.
+Remember that if you are in different places, you may need to do something called [_port forwarding_](https://en.wikipedia.org/wiki/Port_forwarding) to connect to each other.

 <figure style="float: none">
    <img